NIMHD Celebrates Its 10 Year Anniversary

 - NIMHD 10th Anniversary Scientific Symposium: Innovations to Promote Health Equity is a day-long scientific symposium featuring innovative discoveries, prominent researchers, and strategic discussions on minority health and health disparities, March 3, 2020.
 View videocast NIH Videocast.

-- Active and Healthy Community Walk/Run/Roll, a national virtual activity in recognition of National Minority Health Month.
+- Active and Healthy Bingo Challenge, a virtual activity in recognition of National Minority Health Month.
 April 1-30, 2020

 - NIH at the USA Science & Engineering Festival, a national event to inspire students from K-12 to learn about and consider careers in STEM fields.
-NIMHD is joining NIH and others to host the hands-on event Health Equity and Me: We are More the Same than Different, April 25-26, 2020
+NIMHD is joining NIH and others to host the hands-on event Health Equity and Me: We are More the Same than Different, April 25-26, 2020, Postponed due to COVID-19

 - Highlights of NIMHD-funded researchers through the NIMHD e-Newsletter and Insights Blog